 Before you make this all-important decision, we encourage you to visit websites of different colleges and request viewbooks and catalogs to learn about their programs and resources.
 Then make an informed choice using the six criteria below.

-It’s a not-for-profit college fully accredited by the prestigious Middle States Commission on Higher Education, as well as the California Bureau for Private Postsecondary Education and the Texas Workforce Commission.
+It’s a not-for-profit college fully accredited by the Middle States Commission on Higher Education, as well as the California Bureau for Private Postsecondary Education and the Texas Higher Education Coordinating Board.

 CIA degree programs blend the best of immersive learning, teamwork, and food-focused academics, giving students a well-rounded experience in program curricula guided by the college’s strong industry partnerships.